godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 Scenes nodes in Godot are mostly intended to carry complex high level behaviors (such as animation trees, kinematic characters, IK, skeletons, etc) for limited amounts of objects (in the hundreds at much).
 Currently, no threading happens at all and only a single CPU core is used.
 This makes it very inefficient.

-This makes it is an ideal target for optimizing with multithreading.
+This makes it an ideal target for optimizing with multithreading.
 There is [an initial proposal](https://github.com/godotengine/godot-proposals/issues/4962) on threaded processing for scene nodes, which should give complex scenes a very significant performance boost.

 ### Swarms